Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 1. Diving & Snorkeling

 For non-divers, the same traits that make Bonaire spectacular for diving make it equally magnificent for snorkeling.
 And you won’t have to go far.
-Many of Bonaire’s exquisite coral reefs are easily accessible from shore.
+Many of Bonaire’s vibrant coral reefs are easily accessible from shore.

 Divi Flamingo Beach Resort Bonaire